hakavlad/nohang/README.md

 ```
 See also `man journalctl`.

-On non-systemd systems you can enable `separate_log` in config to logging in `/var/log/nohang/nohang.log`.
+You can also enable `separate_log` in the config to logging in `/var/log/nohang/nohang.log`.

 ## Known problems